t6x/reaver-wps-fork-t6x/README.md

 #Option (K)

 	The -K option 1 run pixiewps without PKR and the hash1 = hash2 = 0
-	The -K option 2 runs pixiewps without PKR and the hash1 = hash2 = 0 but using the -n option of pixiewps (E-Once) The -K option 3 runs pixiewps with PKR and the hash1 = hash2 = e-Nonce
+	The -K option 2 runs pixiewps without PKR and the hash1 = hash2 = 0 but using the -n option of pixiewps (E-Nonce) The -K option 3 runs pixiewps with PKE, PKR and the hash1 = hash2 = e-Nonce

 	**Use the reaver with the option -S when you take your test without the PKR